Jumio/mobile-sdk-ios/README.md

 # Release notes

-Applies to Netverify.
-Fastfill, Document Verification an BAM Checkout is unchanged.
-SDK version: 2.10.1
+All changes apply to Netverify and Fastfill

+SDK version: 2.11.0

 #### Changes
+* Added new Custom UI functionality
-* Adapted handling for legal masking in Netherlands
+* Added support for legal masking in Germany
+* Added support for new gender code X  (gender-unspecified) on MRZ documents
+* Updated error code schema

+#### Fixes
+* Fixed handling for British Columbia driving licenses
+* Various smaller bug fixes/improvements in all products

 __Version 2.10.0 and above contain a security fix.
 We advice to update immediately, latest until May 1, 2018.__